-Apart from this ,the curry Abdul Karim once cooked for her won her approval to the extent that it remained in the royal menu for good 13 years.
+Apart from this, the curry Abdul Karim once cooked for her won her approval to the extent that it remained in the royal menu for a good 13 years.

 Abdul kareem was given cottages in royal palace’s ground along with private horse carriage and footman.
 Soon his family joined him.

 Not all was well in Abdul Karim’s utopia.
 At the end of the day he was a brown-skinned Indian.
 Seeing him being seating at the same table with the superior didnt go well with the royal family and household.

 They loathed him alike, lewd shades were thrown at their friendship.
 The race and social prejudice was so high that he was falsely accused of seeing confidential letters and passing it on to groups pressing for self-governance in India.
 All these allegation fell flat on the face, the Queen paid no heed and called this shameful.

 Abdul karim was cleared of charges but the hatred for him in household intensified.
 Be it the Queen’s son Arthur , her sectetary Fritz Ponsonby or her Doctor, Sir James Reid.
 Dr James Reid was most hostile,” You are from a very low class and can never be a gentleman ” he wrote in a threatening letter to Karim.